zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 To enable this plugin, we need to set the **--enable-admission-plugins** parameter in API Server POD configuration file and include AlwaysPullImages to the list of default admission plugins.

+<<Include Screenshot>>

+Post remediation, trigger a new configuration audit scan to validate that 2 of the 4 misconfigurations show up with their Status updated to "Resolved".

 <<Include MVC image with only 2 remaining misconfigurations>>